spkdroid/SpringMVC-Restful/README.md

 5. **Delete a book by ID:**
    - Endpoint: `DELETE http://localhost:8080/api/books/{id}`

-These are basic examples, and you can expand the functionality based on your application requirements.
 This example illustrates the fundamental concepts of building a RESTful service with Spring MVC.